WillEStokes/MechatronicsToolkit-website/README.md

 Create a new branch before modifying the source code:

+* 'git branch \<your branch name\>': This command creates a new branch
-* 'git branch \<your branch name\>': This command creates a new branch, changes will not affect the master branch
+* 'git checkout \<your branch name\>': This command loads the new branch, changes will not affect the master branch

 Use the following commands to commit your changes: